eosnetworkfoundation/grant-framework/applications/oci-transaction-lifecycle.md

 ## Project Overview

-This project is is in response to the API Blue Paper section titled: API Transaction Lifecycle.
+This project is in response to the API Blue Paper section titled: API Transaction Lifecycle.

 ### Overview

 - **Name:** API Transaction Lifecycle
-- **Brief Description:** The API Transaction Lifecycle project consists of four main enhancements to the EOSIO API code: a) Transaction Retry, b) Transaction Finality API, c) Transaction Resource Cost Estimation, d) Subjective Billing Improvements.
+- **Brief Description:** The API Transaction Lifecycle project is designed to provide EOSIO users clear visibility into transaction status at each step in the process.
+Four key enhancements to the EOSIO API code are included in this project: a) Transaction Retry, b) Transaction Finality API, c) Transaction Resource Cost Estimation, d) Subjective Billing Improvements.
-- **Relationship to EOSIO:** The API Transaction Lifecycle project contains four main improvements to the EOSIO core APIs.
-The APIs are a critical component of the EOSIO code that allow applications to interact with the blockchain.
+- **Relationship to EOSIO:** The core EOSIO APIs to be improved through this project are critical components of the EOSIO code that allows applications to interact with the blockchain.
-- **Reason for Interest:** The OCI team is interested in this project as it has been involved in the EOSIO core work since 2017 and has expertise in this area.
+- **Reason for Interest:** The OCI team has been involved in core EOSIO development since 2017 and has expertise in this area.
 These enhancements will increase the usability and functionality of the APIs.

 ### Project Details

-- **A. Transaction Retry:** API nodes will monitor their transactions as they are sent into the system and ensure they are resubmitted into the system if they are not processed in a configurable timeperiod.
+- **A. Transaction Retry:** API nodes will monitor transactions as they enter the system and ensure they are resubmitted into the system if they are not processed in a configurable time period.
 This feature will establish a pool of known incoming transactions and monitor their inclusion into the blockchain.
 Once the system reaches an acceptable level of confidence that a transaction has been included in a block, the transaction can be pruned from the pool.
-If a transaction is identified as missing from the blockchain based on the given criteria, it will attempt to resubmit the transaction to the network for inclusion in future blocks until the point it expires.
+If a transaction is identified as missing from the blockchain based on the given criteria, the Transaction Retry feature will attempt to resubmit the transaction to the network for inclusion in future blocks until the point at which the transaction expires.
-- **B. Transaction Finality Status:** API nodes will monitor their transactions as they are sent into the system and will provide a new API method to report transaction status.
+- **B. Transaction Finality Status:** API nodes will monitor transactions as they enter the system and provide a new API method to report transaction status.
-- **C. Transaction Resource Cost Estimation:** Nodes will provide an estimate of resources (central processing unit (CPU), random access memory (RAM), and internet bandwidth (NET)) to perform a transaction when a transaction is sent to new compute_transaction endpoint.
-The transaction will be applied subjectively to the local chain to calculate resource costs like CPU and NET and also determine the resulting deltas in RAM usage.
+- **C. Transaction Resource Cost Estimation:** Nodes will provide an estimate of resources (central processing unit (CPU), random access memory (RAM), and internet bandwidth (NET)) to perform a transaction when a transaction is sent to a new compute_transaction endpoint.
+The transaction will be applied subjectively to the local chain to calculate resource costs like CPU and NET and determine the resulting deltas in RAM usage.
 The response will be returned to the client to inform them of the costs associated with the given transaction data.
-- **D. Subjective Billing Improvements:** Nodes will provide an added leeway per account to allow a more permissive “subjective billing” rate (rate of utilization) to provide a better user experience while maintaining system integrity.
-The existing subjective CPU decay window will be made configurable from the existing hard-coded value of 24 hours to allow node opperators to provide a more relaxed subjective CPU penalty to their users.
-The existing `disable-subjective-account-billing` will be expanded to also apply to the 3-strike rule allowing block producers to prevent abnormal transaction loss for accounts expected to sometimes fail during production.
+- **D. Subjective Billing Improvements:** Nodes will provide an added leeway per account that allows a more permissive “subjective billing” rate (rate of utilization) in order to provide a better user experience while maintaining system integrity.
+The existing subjective CPU decay window will be made configurable from the existing hard-coded value of 24 hours to allow node operators to provide a more relaxed subjective CPU penalty to users.
+The existing `disable-subjective-account-billing` function will be expanded to also apply to the 3-strike rule, allowing block producers to prevent abnormal transaction loss for accounts expected to sometimes fail during production.

 ### Ecosystem Fit